-Since the topics and their learning goals are all now well defined, it is time to start recording the videos.
-But please consider, that even though it has become easy to record and edit videos, the quality of the videos are still important.
-If the picture and sound is in poor quality it may very well disturb the learner and have a negative impact.
+Since the topics and their learning goals are all now well-defined, it is time to start recording the videos.
+But please consider, that even though it has become easy to record and edit videos, the quality of the videos is still important.
+If the picture and sound are of poor quality it may very well disturb the learner and have a negative impact.

-How does a micro-learning content version with videos look like?
-Your can see a simple example here.
+What does micro-learning content training with videos look like?

 Check how it can look on uQualios tutorial platform.